Case Study: Embedding Sustainability in Dietetic Placements (2025)

 Small Producer Symbol

-The Small Producer Symbol (SPP) was launched in 2006.
-It is the only 100% producer-driven collective that provides independent certification for fairly traded and ecological products.
 SPP is the culmination of the evolution of various small producer networks and movements starting in the 1960s.
 It was created in response to the challenges and continuing inequities faced by small producers working to meet consumer-driven fair trade certifications.
-Without equal representation from and decision making power in the hands of producers, consumer-driven fair trade certifications may fail to represent producer perspectives, consider producer-specific challenges, and cover the real costs of production.
+Without equal representation from and decision-making power in the hands of producers, consumer-driven fair trade certifications may fail to represent producer perspectives, consider producer-specific challenges, and cover the real costs of production.

 As a producer-driven initiative, the SPP independent certification represents:

-1. Solidarity between organized small producers, committed companies and consumers
+1. Solidarity between organized small producers, committed companies, and consumers

-2. High quality organic, agroecological and healthy products
+2. High quality organic, agroecological, and healthy products

 4. Complete supply chain traceability